-- A cruise ship will travel at a faster speed in open waters if the destination is still far away
+- A cruise ship will travel faster in open waters if the destination is still far away.

-- Pacing the journey and conserving fuel are the reasons for a captain to decide not to travel at top speeds
+- Pacing the journey and conserving fuel are the reasons why captains decide not to travel at top speeds.

-- One of the ways a cruise ship allows their passengers to enjoy the sights is to remain idle or floating.
+- One way a cruise ship allows its passengers to enjoy the sights is to remain idle or floating.

 - A cruise may take its time in traveling when the next port of call is close.
 Reaching ports early even make some captains decide to anchor the ship.